brianrahadi/quartz/content/posts/sfu-cs-transfer-guide.md

 	- Core, but not recommended to take at Langara.
 	- All about discrete and continuous probabilities.
 Applications and proofs.
 	- Hardest math/stat course so far personally.
 Unless you are transferring with an associate or have no other courses to take, I don't think you need to take this course at Langara.
 The grade that I got in this course is far below my other math courses.
 I have a friend in SFU taking STAT 270 and it was easier and covers a narrower topic.
-	- Taken with Ken Li (Shuk Wong Li).
-He is a funny guy, but I don't find he was ready to teach this course.
-The assignment is almost always due on Sunday, My group of friends taking this basically had no weekend for the latter half of the term :)).
-I can see that he can be good at teaching the lower-level courses, but the concept in this course was just too hard to be taught and he makes a lot of calculation mistakes on the whiteboard.
-He might be better in the future though (I took it when it was his first time teaching this course).
-There was one time when he asks who finished the assignment and only one guy raised his hands up xD.

 ### Recommended Courses
 I define recommended courses as courses that are not part of the core requirements of the CS/ SoSy major but definitely can be taken towards either SFU graduation requirements (upper-division CS, WQB requirement) and/or Langara graduation requirements.